Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 ### Game over example

-- This is an example of one of the bad ends in the game, there are 9 endings in total throughout the story.
+- This is an example of one of the bad endings in the game, there are 9 endings in total throughout the story.

 ![image of the game over example](static/images-for-python-readme/game-over-example.JPG)